Half-way into the fourth trimester, your 6 week old growing baby is adjusting to the world more and more each week.

-Major development is happening – you will see physical growth, but the growth in the brain is happening even more rapidly.
-Keep reading to learn about baby development and milestones to expect at this time.
+Major development is happening; you’ll see physical growth, but the growth in the brain is happening even more rapidly.
+Keep reading to learn about your baby’s development and which milestones to expect at this time.

 How much should a 6 week old baby eat?

 A 6 week old baby eats between 24 and 32 ounces (around 700-950 ml) of breastmilk or formula in a 24 hour period.
 She is still eating 8-12 times a day, or roughly every 2-3 hours.

 Breastfeeding your 6 week old baby